meganduffy/Band-Project/README.md

 I used a variety of methods to ensure the responsiveness of my website.
 These included:
 - **Mobile First Design**
+    - **Mobile First Design** is a fundamental part of designing for a multi screen world.
+I build this website with mobile space, functionality and utility as first priority.

 - [**Bootstrap**](http://getbootstrap.com/)
-I used the **Bootstrap** Framework to create tried and trusted sleek, responsive elements.
+    - I used the **Bootstrap** Framework to create tried and trusted sleek, responsive elements.

 - **Flexbox**
-I used **Flexbox** display to ensure for simple yet powerful design layouts.
+    - I used **Flexbox** display for simple yet powerful design layouts that ensure responsiveness.

 - **Media Queries**
-I spent a lot of time writing and re-writing **Media Queries** to optimize the responsiveness of my website based on screen size.
+    - I spent a lot of time writing and re-writing **Media Queries** to optimize the responsiveness of my website based on screen size.
 It can be a meticulous and tiring process, but is more than worth it to have that perfect resize.

 ### Testing